Is Google Photos safe for backup to hard drive?

 Nowadays, Google Photos is regarded as one of the easiest ways to back up digital snapshots and one of the safest places to keep your data.
-Because it not only keeps your data remotely to avoid data loss in hardware failure, system crash, natural disasters, and so on, but also offers a web app and a new Backup and Sync application for Windows PC and Mac.
+Because it not only keeps your data remotely to avoid data loss in hardware failure, system crashes, natural disasters, and so on, but also offers a web app and a new Drive for desktop application for Windows PC and Mac.
 With the apps, users can upload folders to Google Photos manually or back up photos to Google Photos automatically and safely.

 Why backup Google Photos to (external) hard drive?